Tom Pierce, Architect

 “When Cabot approached me to assist in the design with the goal to reflect the three core beliefs of the company, I was excited to be part of the design team,” explained Tom.
 “The Trinity Checkering grew out of a collaborative, iterative design effort.
 It reflects the three core values and is also symbolic of the holy trinity.”

-“There is precision in the ornamentation that derives from Penn United’s strength, moral conviction, and simplicity.
+“There is precision in the ornamentation that derives from company’s strength, moral conviction, and simplicity.
 In the gun’s beautifully designed skin, there is also a story of this amazing company that stands behind it,” said Tom.

 Tom Pierce’s story and architecture is the perfect complement to this unique design element.
 With more than 33 years practicing architecture, Tom has designed office buildings, residential lofts, senior care facilities, places of worship, and private homes.
 But Tom’s career, like many of us, was not a straight path to success but instead a journey with peaks and valleys.